Randomblock1/randomblock1.github.io/_posts/2022-03-14-raspberry-pi-day.md

 I read [an interview with the Raspberry Pi CEO.](https://www.theverge.com/22966155/raspberry-pi-ceo-interview-eben-upton-computer-chip-shortage-diy) He said his goal was to make more people interested in learning computer science.
 If you're reading this: you have succeeded.
 That is mainly what prompted this blog post.

-Also, college status check:
-1. U of Michigan: Waiting for decision (really want their robotics degree)
-2. U of WI Madison: Accepted 🥳

 If you'd like to support me, the easiest way is to click that ad below.
 College is not cheap.
 (Or just send me money.)